Migration

 Section titled “When it finishes”You’ll land on one of three terminal cards:

-- Migration failed — red X. Shows the worker’s error message and exit code, plus the tail of the log so you can see what went wrong.
-Common causes: a transient source-side network error, a source object in Glacier, or a permission change on the source IAM key mid-job.
+carolinacloud-migration-...line from your source server’sauthorized_keys— we’ve already destroyed our copy of the private key. - Migration failed — red X. Shows the worker’s error message and exit code, plus the tail of the log so you can see what went wrong.
+Common causes: transient source-side network error, a source object in Glacier, or credentials being changed on the source mid-job.

 - Migration cancelled — neutral.
 Confirms how many bytes/files made it through before you hit cancel.